Googlebot Crawling Insights: How Google’s Crawler Drives Search

 - Average response time: How quickly the server responded to Googlebot’s crawl requests.

-In addition, the Crawl requests breakdown feature offers valuable data categorised by status code (e.g., 200 OK, 404 Not Found), file type, and Googlebot type.
-This breakdown helps identify specific issues, such as broken links, slow-loading pages, or errors in particular content types (like images or videos).
+The Crawl requests breakdown adds more useful data.
+It sorts requests by status code (e.g., 200 OK, 404 Not Found), file type, and Googlebot type.
+This helps you find specific issues.
+Examples include broken links, slow-loading pages, or errors in certain content types like images or videos.

 Analysing Web Server Log Files

-Web server log files record every request made to a server, offering a detailed view of Googlebot’s interactions with a website.
-Furthermore, logs include IP addresses, request timestamps, and data on whether Googlebot encountered errors, providing deep insight into crawling behaviour.
+Web server log files record every request made to a server.
+They give a detailed view of how Googlebot interacts with your site.
+Logs include IP addresses, request timestamps, and data on any errors Googlebot hit.
+This offers deep insight into crawling behaviour.

 How to Control Googlebot’s Access to Your Website

-There are several reasons why a website owner might want to restrict Googlebot’s access to certain sections of a website.
+A website owner may want to limit Googlebot’s access to certain sections.
 For instance, they may wish to:

 - Exclude sensitive pages like login or admin portals.